Herbal Ingredients in Chinese Medicine for acne

 Botanical Name: Prunus Persica.

 In Chinese Medicine, blood stasis is believed to be at the root of deep, and sore acne.
-By promoting blood circulation and reducing stagnation, peach kernel can accelerate healing.
-Helping to drain painful abscesses, it’s a beneficial herb for reducing acne bumps.
+By promoting blood circulation and reducing blood stagnation, peach kernel can help reduce the severity of large acne bumps.

 Hong Hua